apptainer/singularity-userdocs/cloud_library.rst

 .. note::

-    When pulling from Docker, the container will automaticly be converted to a SIF (Singularity Image Format) container.
+    When pulling from Docker, the container will automatically be converted to a SIF (Singularity Image Format) container.

-Heres a typical pull command:
+Here's a typical pull command:

 .. code-block:: console